rainbowflesh/rainbowflesh.github.io/docs/tello_hack.md

 sudo airmon-ng start <wlan_card> # Enable monitor.

 # Browser `localhost:2501` to use kismet web UI,
-# you can find drone's MAC address easily.
+# you can find drone`s MAC address easily.
 kismet -c <wlan_card_mon>

 # Connect to your drone from phone app, and de-authentication yourself